SolidOS/solid-ui/Documentation/FormsReadme.md

 ## Creating your own Form using Turtle

-In the [form-playground](https://solidos.github.io/form-playground/playground.html) (code [here](https://github.com/SolidOS/form-playground)) you can create your own form to render a frontende for a given Turtle.
+In the [form-playground](https://solidos.github.io/form-playground/playground.html) (code [here](https://github.com/SolidOS/form-playground)), you can create your own Form to render a frontend for some given Turtle.

 ## Code examples